Choctaw Nation of Oklahoma: American Civil War in Indian Territory (1861–65)

-The Choctaws sided with the South during the American Civil War.
+Although originally neutral, the Choctaws sided with the South during the American Civil War following a May 1861 invasion by Texas forces.
 Several tribal citizens had become successful cotton planters who enslaved African American people.
-The most famous Choctaw planter was Robert M. Jones.
-He was part Choctaw and had become influential in politics.
-Jones eventually supported the Confederacy and became a non-voting member in the Confederacy's House of Representatives.
-Jones was key for steering the Choctaw Nation in an alliance with the Confederacy.
+The most famous Choctaw planter was Robert M. Jones, who had become influential in politics.
+Jones supported the Confederacy and became a non-voting member in the Confederacy's House of Representatives.
+Jones was key for steering the tribal council away from the neutrality advocated by Chief George Hudson and Colonel Peter Pitchlynn, and into an alliance with the Confederacy.
 By 1860, the Choctaw Nation lived in a relatively calm and remote society.
 Many Indian citizen members had become successful farmers, planters, and business men.
 Angie Debo, author of The Rise and Fall of the Choctaw Republic, wrote: "Taken as a whole the generation from 1833 to 1861 presents a record of orderly development almost unprecedented in the history of any people."

 "The Choctaws alone, of all the Indian nations, have remained perfectly united in their loyalty to this Government.
 It was said to me by more than one influential and reliable Choctaw during my sojourn in their country that not only had no member of that nation ever gone over to the enemy, but that no Indian had ever done so in whose veins coursed Choctaw blood."